erikberglund/SwiftPrivilegedHelper/README.md

 This is an example application to demonstrate how to use a privileged helper tool with authentication in Swift 3.0.

-Please undestand the code and improve and customize it to suit your needs and application.
-The example code contain minimal error handling and error checks and can be improved in many ways.
+Please undestand the code and improve and customize it to suit your needs and your application.
+The example code contain minimal error handling and can be improved in many ways.

 # Requirements